 The only thing left to do now is to pass the IDFPR Nail Technician exam and get your official Illinois Nail Tech license!

-But if you’re like a lot of people we talk to, the process of scheduling and taking your exams seems confusing and daunting.
+But if you’re like many people we talk to, scheduling and taking your exams seems confusing and daunting.
 But don’t worry: we’ll walk you through the entire process step-by-step.
 Starting with…

-Step 1: Check you’re eligible to take the IDFPR Nail Technician Exam
+Step 1: Check Your Eligibility for the IDFPR Nail Technician Exam

 To apply for the nail technician exam in Illinois, you have to submit an online application through their testing company, Continental Testing, which can be done here.